FusionAuth/fusionauth-site/site/_posts/2020-09-10-building-profile-portal-with-flask-oauth-apis.md

 Finally, we set some session variables and then redirect to the home page route.
 That page re-renders the template, providing the user object.

 Since the FusionAuth OAuth server is running on `localhost` without TLS, you need to let the OAuth library know that you are okay with that.
-Otherwise you'll see this error:
+Otherwise you'll see this error in the log file when you try to log in:

 ```
 oauthlib.oauth2.rfc6749.errors.InsecureTransportError: (insecure_transport) OAuth 2 MUST utilize https.